Children and young people community mental health crisis services

 Note: extended hours are hours outside the standard hours of operation (Monday to Friday, 9am to 5pm).

-The development of local mental health crisis pathways includes a range of alternative services.
-Depending on local need and service configuration, crisis services in some areas will be provided by community children and young people’s mental health practitioners, but in other areas may be provided through a blended model which includes support from inpatient and/or adult mental health practitioners.
-Where services include blended models with inpatient care and/or existing adult team practitioners, there must be an integrated approach with children and young people’s mental health services including knowledge of community pathways and systems.
+Local mental health crisis pathways include a range of alternative services.
+Depending on local need and service configuration, crisis services in some areas will be provided by community children and young people’s mental health practitioners, but in other areas may be provided through support from inpatient and/or adult mental health practitioners.
+Where services are provided with inpatient care and/or existing adult team practitioners, there must be an integrated approach with children and young people’s mental health services including knowledge of community pathways and systems.

 Local areas should be mindful of the necessary workforce and training needs required to ensure all staff are appropriately trained, competent and experienced in working with children and young people with mental health needs, and that services offered provide safe, effective and appropriate crisis care 24/7 for all children and young people.
 Systems are encouraged to explore local solutions and training packages that are tailored to meet the unique needs of their local communities.